DanJones27/Attribution-Queries-Cool-Tees/README.md

 # Attribution-Queries-Cool-Tees

-CoolTShirts sells shirts of all kinds, as long as they are T-shaped and cool..!
-Recently, CTS started a few marketing campaigns to increase website visits and purchases.
+This project is on a company called 'Cool T-shirts'.
+CTS started a few marketing campaigns to increase website visits and purchases.
 Using touch attribution, they’d like to map their customers’ journey: from initial visit to purchase.
+These are the questions below they wanted answering.

 1.
 How many campaigns and sources does CoolTShirts use?
 Which source is used for each campaign?